RenderKit/ospray/doc/api.md

   --------- ------------------ --------  --------------------------------------------
   Type      Name                Default  Description
   --------- ------------------ --------  --------------------------------------------
-  vec3f     color                 white  color of the light
+  vec3f     color                 white  color of the light (linear RGB)

   float     intensity                 1  intensity of the light (a factor)